A large majority of sudden cardiac arrests in young athletes is a result of underlying conditions that are exposed through physical activity.

 Beginning in 2012, LPCF introduced the “Save A Heart.
 Save A Life.” screening program, a project targeted at identifying high school athletes who may be at risk for Sudden Cardiac Death.
 LPCF offers FREE heart screens to student athletes in an effort to detect underlying cardiac issues, specifically Hypertrophic Cardiomyopathy (HCM), which is a thickening of the heart muscle.
 1 in 500 people have HCM.
 It has claimed the lives of many athletes, including US Olympic volleyball player, Floy Hyman, and LSU baseball player, Wally Pontiff.

 LPCF will partner with any private or public high school in the Greater Baton Rouge area and surrounding parishes to screen participating athletes.
 Each athlete receives an EKG and Echocardiogram, both analyzed by a local pediatric cardiologist.

 LPCF’s heart screening team travels to school campuses to conduct screenings in existing athletic facilities such as gymnasiums or training rooms, or individual athletes can schedule heart screens through LPCF’s office on designated screening days.
+If scheduling an individual screen, the screening will take place at 8200 Constantin Blvd.
+Suite 200.
 Before the scheduled screening, each student must complete LPCF’s consent form (includes a health history questionnaire), available for download below.
 Please also review the Frequently Asked Questions and Privacy Practice documents below.

-For more information about this program, or to schedule a free heart screen for your high school athlete, contact Rebecca Hood, at Rebecca.Hood@lpcf.com.
+For more information about this program, or to schedule a free heart screen for your high school athlete, contact Rebecca Hood, by calling our office or emailing Rebecca.Hood@lpcf.com.